 I never took coffee until two days ago, Saturday, the 21st.
 Popsy brought this Nescafe Coffee home and the packaging looked very enticing.
 I was sold in!

-My spirit sat my body down and they had a conversation:Always question what you believe in, the vows you made and the reasons for making them - evaluate… Click To Tweet
+My spirit sat my body down and they had a conversation:Always question what you believe in, the vows you made and the reasons for making them - evaluate the reasons critically.
+Click To Tweet

 “Why don’t you drink coffee?”